 Maybe because of this kind of sentiment, the legislatures in some states have finally started to change divorce law when it comes to pets.

-Effective January 1, 2018, Illinois judges may now award either joint or sole possession of family pets in divorce.
-The new Illinois law also requires courts to take into consideration the pet’s well-being when deciding what happens to that pet after divorce.
+From January 1, 2018, forward, Illinois judges have been allowed to award either joint or sole possession of (and responsibility for) jointly owned family pets (referred to as “companion animals”) to one spouse or the other in divorce.
+Illinois law also now requires courts to take into consideration the pet’s well-being when deciding what happens to that pet after divorce.

 What To Do If You Want Your Dog in Divorce?

-8 Tips to Prove YOU Should Get Your Pet in Divorce
+8 Tips for Proving YOU Should Get Your Pet in Divorce

 Here are 8 kinds of evidence you can use to make your case: